Illinois Solar Incentives 2026: 7 Programs Worth $12,000-$18,000+

 Illinois Shines RECs — The Big One

 Here's how it works: your solar system earns Renewable Energy Credits (RECs) based on how much electricity it produces.
 One REC equals 1,000 kWh.
-You sign a 15-year production contract, and the full value is paid as a lump sum within approximately 14-18 months of installation.
+You sign a 15-year production contract.
+50% of the REC value is paid in the first year after installation, with the remaining 50% in quarterly payments over the next 6 years.
+REC values went up for the new program year.

-For a typical 7.5 kW system in Ameren territory producing around 9,750 kWh/year, that works out to approximately $8,000-$9,000 as an estimated lump sum (85% of gross — the remaining 15% covers vendor fees and a collateral reserve for underproduction).
+For a typical 7.5 kW system in Ameren territory producing around 9,750 kWh/year, that works out to approximately $8,000-$9,000 estimated total REC value (85% of gross — the remaining 15% covers vendor fees and a collateral reserve for underproduction).
 ComEd territory values are even higher.

 Cash and finance buyers receive this payment directly.
 Lease customers benefit through lower monthly payments — the installer claims the RECs and passes the savings through.